GreenInfo-Network/caliparks.org/README.md

 Foursquare harvesting
 ---------------------

 Harvesting the venues the first time (determining the existence of venues in each park) is the hard part.
-This should be re-run periodically to catch any new venues that appear.
+This should be re-run periodically to catch any new venues that appear. [more details needed here]

-*	Command-line node app that can either harvest venues or requery (update) them
+*	Command-line node app that can either harvest venues or requery (update) them.
+*	Doesn't require any `make` commands to process.

 Flickr harvesting
 -----------------

 *	Command-line node app queries Flickr API for bounding box of each park.
+*	Node app saves harvested photos to the table `flickr_photos`
+*	Then `make flickrParkTable` uniquifies the table, and inserts the results into `park_flickr_photos`

 Instagram harvesting
 --------------------

-*	Command-line node app
+*	Command-line node app queries Instagram API for an array of circles covering of each park.
+*	Node app saves harvested photos to the table `instagram_photos`
+*	Then `make instagramParkTable` uniquifies the table, and inserts the results into `park_instagram_photos`